 Garlic-Crusted Roast Rack of Lamb

 One of the things we love best about this dish is how it perfumes the house as it roasts — the garlic and rosemary waft through the kitchen and into the house.
-When our family comes in, it smells just like the holidays should.
+It smells just like the holidays should.

 It’s wonderful on the plate, too.
 The rosemary, garlic, olive oil, and seasonings crisp up on the outside of the roast, making a lovely crust, salty and full of flavor.
 The lamb is very tender and juicy, and the crust brings out all its rich flavors.

 A frenched rack of lamb is always a stunning dish, and this one is no exception.
 It’s perfect for Passover dinner, and it can be your secret that it comes together with just a handful of ingredients and 10 minutes of prep time!

 ¼ cup extra-virgin olive oil

 2 racks of lamb, frenched (2 pounds each)